iiccsss/iiccsss.github.io/_pages/registration.md

 In order to apply for a travel grant, you will have to prove that you travel from abroad, and you should ideally sign up for active participation (see Participant contributions).
 For more information, please [send us an email](mailto:info@iiccsss.org).

+We offer <b>10</b> travel grants of <b>100€</b> each to international attendants.
+To apply for a travel grant, please [send us an email](mailto:info@iiccsss.org) <b>by July 1st</b> stating
+- your name and contact information
+- a short description of your background
+- where you will be travelling from
+- if you intend to present something at the Blitz talks.
+After <b>the deadline on July 1st</b>, we will rank all applicants by distance and support those first that have the farthest journey, which we hope is the fairest solution.
+You will receive a confirmation email and have time until one week later, <b>July 7th</b>, to sign up and pay the deposit of 20€, which will be reimbursed if you attend the summer school.
+Please reach out to us as soon as you have booked your transportation and make sure to send us <b>receipts</b>.
+Right after the summer school, we will reimburse you the deposit and the travel grant.

+If your attendance is contingent on whether you receive the travel grant, don't worry: You do not need to pay the deposit until your travel grant has been confirmed.
+If any of the attendees who have received a travel grant cannot attend, we will reach out to the next person on the list.

+Feel free to [contact us via mail](mailto:info@iiccsss.org) if you have any questions regarding travel grants or other issues.

 ## Accommodation in Tübingen
 We have reserved 36 beds in Tübingen’s [youth hostel](https://www.jugendherberge.de/en/youth-hostels/tuebingen-113/portrait), and we recommend staying there together for a better group experience.
 There are rooms with 2-4 beds, and breakfast is included for a price of 37.90€ per night.
 If you want to stay at the hostel, please indicate so in the registration form — again, first come first served!
 For people who want to organize their own accommodation, we recommend having a look at [uni accommodations](https://uni-tuebingen.de/en/international/welcome-center/guide-for-international-researchers/accommodation).
 Of course you can also try to book a place at the youth hostel directly (beyond our 36 beds reservation).
 Or you can book an AirBnB or couch-surf or camp...